Gitmaxwell/CoalCalcs/README.md

 -   conversion of coal analyses basis to ash free or dry mineral matter free

--   conversion of relative density (air dried) basis to intitu basis with option to use Prestons Sanders or Smith formulas
+-   conversion of relative density (air dried) basis to intitu basis or dry basis using Prestons Sanders formulas

+Further it provides functionality for the direct calculation of insitu moisture and density using methods:

+-   derived from ACARP project C10041 and ACRAP

+-   Simth

 -   calculation of relative density insitu basis using ACARP direct method formulas